 Compare lenders before applying

-Before you make a final decision, be sure to check your rates with both lenders to ensure you are getting the best deal for your finances.
+Before making a final decision, check your rates with both lenders to ensure you are getting the best deal for your finances.